timholzhey/porth-language/README.md

 - Unzip and move the fasm folder to a reasonable location
 - Remove file `fasm` and rename `fasm.x64` to `fasm`
 - Add FASM to `$PATH` and restart

+### macOS compiling

+- Docker is required to compile for macOS, fasm is bundled